backstage/backstage/.changeset/witty-horses-press.md

 '@backstage/plugin-techdocs': minor
 ---

-feat: tech doc reader page hader now has a explicit label for code icon
+Updated TechDocs header to include label for source code icon and updated label to reflect Kind name